Posted by Adam Johnston on 20 January 2017

 With Chinese New Year just around the corner on January 28th, it’s time for you to celebrate all your hard work from 2016, enjoy a well-deserved rest and spend time with family.

 However, why not also use this break period to reassess where you are in your career, for even bigger success in the Year of the Rooster?
-Use these 8 tips below to help revitalise your career in the year ahead:
+Use these 8 tips below to help revitalise your career in Hong Kong:

 1. Take stock of where you are in your career